LalitKY/Restful-Webservices-Api-Swift/README.md

 # Restful-Webservices-Api-Swift
-You can simply use a class to call web service easily.
+Restful Api call in Swift.

-Customise method parameters and get the data uploaded to server Swift 3 comptible.
+1. Customise method name and get the data uploaded to server
+2. Swift 3 comptiblity.
+3. Customise method parameters.
+4. Class can be used in Objective C compatible projects.